You'll find the answers to these frequently asked questions on this page:

 Some databases have licensing restrictions and require a user name and password.
 Please stop by or call the Library Service Desk at (336) 278-6599 or Ask Us for more assistance.

 Can someone help me with research?

 We are happy to assist you with your research requests at Belk Library.
-For short reference questions like "What is the longest river in the world," you can request assistance at Ask Us or come by the Information Desk in Belk.
+For short reference questions like "What is the longest river in the world," you can request assistance at Ask Us or come by the Library Service Desk in Belk.
 For more detailed research questions, we provide individually scheduled appointments to members of the Elon University community for one-on-one assistance in getting started with a research project.

 What does it mean when a book is on reserve?

 Reserve materials are put on reserve by a professor so that they will be easily accessible for their students in particular classes.
-Reserve items can be found either in Belk Library at the Circulation Desk or on the professor's course site in Moodle.
+Reserve items can be found either in Belk Library at the Service Desk or on the professor's course site in Moodle.

 More about Reserves

 TECHNOLOGY IN THE LIBRARY

 How do I get to electronic databases from off-campus?